plancherb1/academic-kickstart/content/home/recent_news.md

  css_class = ""
 +++

 **[6/24/25]** I had 2 papers accepted to IROS 2025: [Robust and Efficient Embedded Convex Optimization through First-Order Adaptive Caching](/publication/adaptivetinympc/) and [Set Phasers to Stun: Beaming Power and Control to Mobile Robots with Laser Light](/publication/phaser/)!
 Also, I gave a talk and was on a panel at the [RSS 2025 Workshop on Fast Motion Planning and Control in the Era of Parallelism](https://sites.google.com/rice.edu/parallelized-planning-control/)!
-Recordings of the workshop will be posted soon.
+Recordings are on the workshop website.

 **[5/20/25]** I gave an [Autonomy Talk](https://gioele.science/autonomytalks.html)!
 You can find the [recording at this link](https://www.youtube.com/watch?v=zd-qV3XLR_k)!